TO THE MEMBERS OF

 iv) The Management has represented that:

-Based on such audit procedures performed by us which are considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) of Rule 11(e), as provided above, contain any material misstatement.
+Based on such audit procedures performed by us which are considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) of Rule 11(e) of the Rules, as provided under (a) and (b) above, contain any material misstatement.

-v) As per information and explanation furnished by Management and based on the records of the Company, the dividend proposed in the previous year, as well as the interim dividend declared and paid by the Company during the year is in accordance with Section 123 of the Act.
+v) As per information and explanation furnished by Management and based on the records of the Company, the dividend proposed in the previous year, as well as the interim dividend declared and paid by the Company during the nine month period is in accordance with Section 123 of the Act, as applicable.

-The Board of Directors of the Company have proposed a final dividend for the year ended June 30, 2024, which is subject to the approval of the members at the ensuing Annual General Meeting.
+The Board of Directors of the Company have proposed a final dividend for the nine month period, which is subject to the approval of the members at the ensuing Annual General Meeting.
 The proposed dividend is in accordance with Section 123 of the Act.

-Except as stated above, the audit trail at application level as well as at database level for other software programs have operated throughout the year for all relevant transactions recorded in the software programs.
+The audit trail at application level as well as at database level for software programs have operated throughout the period for all relevant transactions recorded in the software programs except in the cases where we are unable to comment whether the audit trail feature for direct access to the database in respect of the SaaS applications was enabled and operated for all relevant transactions recorded in the software in respect of the applications where the SOC report did not cover the entire period.
 We have also not observed instances of the audit trail feature having been tampered with during the period for which these records were available.

 Firm Reg.
 No.: 104607W / W100166